What's Going Around in Rhode Island?

 Are there measles cases in Rhode Island?

-Rhode Island has reported 0 confirmed measles cases in 2026.
+Rhode Island has reported 1 measles case in 2026.
 The state's kindergarten MMR vaccination rate is 96.7%.
-See the measles tracker for county-level details.
+See the measles tracker for county-level details and local-health-department guidance if you need outbreak-specific information.

 Local Health Signal is not affiliated with the CDC or any government agency.
 Data is provided for informational purposes only and is not intended for clinical decision making.
 See our methods page for details on data sources and limitations.